Medically Reviewed by Dr. Majid Tanveer, DVM

 They are also rich in essential vitamins and minerals that provide nutrients for a dog’s overall health.
 Mixing these into your pup’s food can add flavor and nutrition for improved fresh breath.

 Give your pup an extra punch of fresh breath with a fruit or veggie snack in the morning and evening.
-One way to give your dog fruits and vegetables is to chop them up into small pieces and add them to their regular meals.
+One way to give your dog fruits and vegetables is to chop them into small pieces and add them to their regular meals.

 3. Breath Freshening Parsley